Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 Distributed Manager Nodes using Traditional Elasticsearch Clustering
 --------------------------------------------------------------------

-For distributed manager nodes using ephemeral storage that chose to use traditional Elasticsearch clustering, make the following changes in ``/opt/so/saltstack/local/pillar/global.sls``:
+For distributed manager nodes using ephemeral storage that chose to use traditional :ref:`elasticsearch` clustering, make the following changes in ``/opt/so/saltstack/local/pillar/global.sls``:

 ::

     replicas: 1

-Then, restart logstash:
+Then, restart :ref:`logstash`:

 ::

     sudo so-logstash-restart

-Next, fix elastalert indices so that they have a replica.
+Next, fix :ref:`elastalert` indices so that they have a replica.
 This will cause them to turn yellow but that will be fixed when search nodes come online.
 If you're running Security Onion 2.3.30, run the following command:

 ::